 Find out more about how we use the UCAT in the selection process for interviews

 You will be required to have an interview.
 For 2023 entry, all interviews are likely to be online using Microsoft Teams.

 Interviews are offered to candidates based on scores as calculated by our selection process.
 The percentage threshold varies from year to year based on the number of applicants.

 If you meet the entry requirements for the course and have completed the Nottingham Pathways to Medicine Programme, the Nottingham Potential Summer School or the Nottingham Sutton Trust Summer School, or the Lincoln Medical School Summer School, you will be considered for the interview stage without having to go through the UCAT/GCSE scoring stage of our selection process.
-However you will still need to sit the UCAT and not get a Band 4 in the Situational Judgement Test.
+However you will still need to sit the UCAT and achieve Band 1 to 3 on the Situational Judgement Test.

 Fitness to practise

 We must be confident in your conduct, health and ability to be professional and interact safely with patients.

 As part of your application you will be required to have an occupational health assessment and a disclosure and barring service (DBS) check.
 This usually takes place around May or June for offer holders.